BJNSTNKVC/js-str-helper/README.md

 #### Str.containsAll()

-The Str.containsAll method determines if the given string contains all of the values in a given array:
+The `Str.containsAll` method determines if the given string contains all the values in a given array:

 ```js
 Str.containsAll('This is my name', ['my', 'name']);